MediaArea/MediaConch/Demo/README.md

 ### Policy Checker

 In addition to checking files for conformance at a basic level, MediaConch is developing a policy checker that allows archives, museums, and other memory institutions to create their own policies to which files should comply.
 Policy checker schemas can check to verify that files fall into parameters specific to the institution or collection.
 The policy checker can limit files to a range, require that files have video and audio streams, or conform to a broadcast standard like PAL.

+To test a media file against an existing Schematron policy document, use the following syntax:
+`mediaconch -ti -fx FileName -s SchematronDocument`

 ### Schematron